neerajkumar/old_blog/contents/articles/2014-09-21-How-To-Wire-Up-Ruby-On-Rails-And-Ampersandjs-As-A-Single-Page-Application/index.md

 ```
 Here
 1. pageTitle which is referring to page title.
-2. template: it is referring to the template where all collection will de displayed.
+2. template: it is referring to the template where all collection will be displayed.
 3. render: it represents the function.
 The statement ```this.renderCollection(this.collection, BetfairRootView, this.getByRole('betfair-roots-list'));``` is explaining that it will render all the collection nodes in terms of BetfairRootView objects and place will be the div element with role 'betfair-roots-list'.
 4. ```this.fetchCollection()``` statement is for triggering the ajax call again if collection data is not present.